 Figure 8: Car parking regulations across Europe (see foot note for comment on the regulation in France!).

-Source: Küster / Peters 2018: 27!
+Source: Küster / Peters 2018: 271

 It is important to notice for France they have a so called "roofed minimum" instead of maximum for housing.
 The national law says that local authorities can fix maximal norms for any construction, but housing.
 For housing local authorities can set up minimum if and as they want, but not above a certain limit.
 The regulation is multilayer.
 At first different kinds of housing are concerned, e.g.: Social housing, Student housing, Housing for elderly.
 For those housings, limit applies differently in different areas: Wherever you are, minimums fixed by local authorities cannot be above 1 place per housing.
-In a 500m radius around train / metro / tram station with a sufficient public transport quality (the "sufficient quality" being defined locally), minimums fixed by local authorities cannot be above 0,5 place / housing, for those housings.
-For any other housing, in a 500m radius around train / metro / tram station with a sufficient public transport quality (the "sufficient" being defined locally), minimums fixed by local authorities cannot be above 1 place / housing, The constructors are allowed to build more than the frame set up by the law.
+In a 500m radius around train / metro / tram station with a sufficient public transport quality (the "suf-ficient quality" being defined locally), minimums fixed by local authorities cannot be above 0.5 place / housing, for those housings.
+For any other housing, in a 500m radius around train / metro / tram station with a sufficient being defined locally), minimums fixed by local authorities cannot be above 1 place / housing, for those housings.
+For any other housing, in a 500m radius around train / metro / tram station with a sufficient being defined locally), minimums fixed by local authorities cannot be above 1 place / housing, The constructors are allowed to build more than the frame set up by the law.
 Even if this frame is a good incentive to build less car parking close to public transport infrastructure because constructors for housing often tend to stick to minimums, it is not a maximum and has never been.
 The authors thank Olivier Asselin (City of Lille) for this information.